-Health Failed
+Health Failed.

-Three or four years ago his health failed and he retired to his home on Monticello road, and while not confined to the house he did not stay far from it.
+Three or four years ago his health failed and he retired to his home on the Monticello road, and while not confined to the house he did not stray far from it.

-He was a man who loved company and about him constantly gathered a congenial company who drew upon his memories and knowledge of men and manners.
-He was a delightful companion, full of anecdotes and kindly references.
-There was no bitterness in his soul.
-He was a sincere Christian, believing and practicing forgiveness, without malice and with charity for all.
+He was a man who loved company and about him constantly gathered a congenial company who drew upon his memories and knowldrew upon his memories and knowledge of men and manners.
+He was a delightful companion, full of aneedotes and kindly references.
+There was no bitterness in his soul, He was a sincere Christian, believing and practicing forgiveness, without malice and with charity